 A Few Words on the Power of Self-Help from Rambo

-Rambo then took a moment to share a bit of his journey, the ultimate warrior softened by newfound wisdom.
 “You know,” he began, “I’ve spent most of my life facing down enemies on the outside.
-But the battles that really mattered were the ones inside.
-I spent years avoiding my feelings, not realizing they were tools, allies even, that could guide me to a better place.”
+But the battles that really mattered?
+They were the ones inside.
+I spent years avoiding my feelings, not realizing they weren’t weaknesses—they were tools.
+Allies, even.
+And once I stopped running from them, they led me to a better place.”

 “By accepting each emotion, I started winning battles I didn’t even know I was fighting.
-Fear doesn’t stop me anymore; I let it guide me.
+Fear doesn’t stop me anymore—I let it guide me.
 Sadness?
 It just reminds me I’m human.
 And love...well, that one’s still new, but I’m working on it,” he added with a laugh.

 Leaving the Library Inspired